codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+I saw an ad in a shop window, "Television for sale, $1, volume stuck on full", I thought, "I can't turn that down".

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+When was the programming language &quot;C#&quot; released?
- 1. relative
+ 1. 2000
- 2. center
+ 2. 1998
- 3. absolute
+ 3. 2001
- 4. static
+ 4. 1999

 <details>
   <summary>Answer</summary>
-  center
+  2000
 </details>